mcdalcin/NewGamePlus/README.md

 - No Weapon Upgrades excluding the Meat Hook which comes fully upgraded.

 The save was created with a mod but is not required to run the save.

+INTRUCTIONS
+1 - Make sure there is a save in slot 1.
+That save will be replaced!
+Back it up if needed.
+2 - If open, close DOOM Eternal
+3 - Run the New Game + Tool